sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 ### vrrpsyncd

-Listens to MACVLAN interface programming in kernel.
-Status of MACVLAN interface determines Master/Backup state of VRRP instances.
+Listens to MACVLAN interfaces, that are added by keepalived, programming in kernel.
+Keepalived would add the MACVLAN interface in kernel with interface name starting with 'vrrp'.
+Here the status of MACVLAN interface determines Master/Backup state of VRRP instances.
 VRRP_Table in APP_DB will be programmed with interface name and VIP for Master instances.

 - For every IP add to MACVLAN interface, adds interface name and Virtual IP in APP_DB in VRRP_Table
 - For every IP delete from MACVLAN interface, deletes interface name and Virtual IP in APP_DB from VRRP_Table

 ### vrrporchd

-- Listens to VRRP_Table in APP_DB and adds virtual MAC entries in ASIC_DB for Master instances
+- Listens to VRRP_Table in APP_DB and for entry in VRRP_TABLE, program the VIP as my IP and the VMAC as my MAC(virtual RIF) in ASIC_DB.